 For Ferrier the empirical laws of association that Bain seeks are not “truths in philosophy”.
 No one can be called a philosopher who merely knows and says, that in dreaming or madness this mental representation tends to be associated with that.
 The philosopher aspires, rather, to make sense of experience, and the whole point about the experience of the dreamer or the madman is that no sense is to be made of it.
 By contrast, the empirical psychologist, seriously committed to the experimental method, does not, in the end, render consciousness intelligible; he or she simply describes how the mind works.

 With Ferrier and Bain, then, the tension within Scottish philosophy that Davie has identified is resolved in radically different ways, the first by a return to metaphysics, the second by an advance to psychology.
-Both can claim to be inheritors of the Scottish tradition, but both in their different ways may be said to have brought about its demise.
+Both can claim to be inheritors of the Scottish tradition, and yet both, in quite different ways, may be said to have implied its demise.
 With Bain, the nature of the demise is evident; the philosophy of mind is replaced by empirical psychology.
 With Ferrier, the nature of the demise is rather different.
 Faced with the prospect of returning to Berkeleyan metaphysics, several prominent Scottish philosophers preferred to look elsewhere, namely to Germany and Hegel.
 The result was that as the century ended a group of philosophers based chiefly in the Universities of Glasgow and St Andrews and known as the Scottish Idealists came to prominence.

-In his illuminating study Scottish Philosophy, importantly subtitled A comparison of the Scottish and German answers to Hume, Andrew Seth Pringle-Pattison remarks:
+In his illuminating study Scottish Philosophy, importantly subtitled A comparison of the Scottish and German answers to Hume, and the first of two sets of Balfour Lectures, Andrew Seth remarks:

-Pringle-Pattison does not say who it is he has in mind, but a knowledge of the period makes it relatively easy to surmise.
-In fact Seth himself (he changed his name to Pringle-Pattison in 1898) is normally identified as one, being joint editor with R B Haldane of Essays in Philosophical Criticism (1883), which came to be regarded as the Scottish Idealists' philosophical manifesto.
+Seth does not say who it is he has in mind, but a knowledge of the period makes it relatively easy to surmise.
+In fact Seth himself (he changed his name to Seth Pringle-Pattison in 1898) was for a time identified as one in virtue of being joint editor with R B Haldane of Essays in Philosophical Criticism (1883).
+This volume came to be regarded as the Scottish Idealists' philosophical manifesto, though Seth in his second set of Balfour Lectures Hegelianism and Personality registered a fundamental disagreements with the Idealists.
 The reference to “a German stamp”, however, may be somewhat misleading.
 An interest in, and a knowledge of, Kant can be found to go back to Hamilton, and far from being regarded as a threat to the Scottish tradition was recognized (by Veitch, for instance) as an important part of its enrichment.
 The German philosophy referred to here, then, is that which emanated from Hegel.

-The solution lies in the Hegelian perception that our knowledge is perfected conceived when its objects are conceived as parts of a whole, or Absolute.
+The solution lies in the Hegelian perception that our knowledge is perfected when its objects are conceived as parts of a whole, ultimately the Absolute.
 This way of understanding, however, is not something to be accomplished simply.
 Human understanding evolves as human experience increases and our knowledge expands.
-Accordingly, Caird, Pringle-Pattison and the other Scottish Idealists welcomed the growth of natural science, and especially biology, as providing important new material for the further evolutionary development of human understanding as a whole.
+Accordingly, Caird and the other Scottish Idealists, especially David Ritchie at St Andrews, welcomed the growth of natural science, and especially biology, as providing important new material for the further evolutionary development of human understanding as a whole.

 Three consequent problems can be said to have occupied them chiefly.
 The first was to avoid the charge of “mentalism” or “panpsychism”.
 The Idealist contention that materialism is false leads easily to the counter accusation that the world is made of mental stuff.
-This charge is often leveled at Berkeley, interest in whom greatly increased among Scottish philosophers at this time (Alexander Campbell Fraser, Professor of Logic and Metaphysics at the University of Edinburgh being the editor of a new collected edition of Berkeley's works).
-Ferrier, Fraser and Seth all deny that Berkeley's immaterialism amounts to mentalism, but it became common to distinguish between “subjective Idealism” and “Absolute Idealism”, the latter being the doctrine the Scottish Idealists espoused.
+This charge is often leveled at Berkeley, interest in whom greatly increased among Scottish philosophers at this time.
+Alexander Campbell Fraser, Professor of Logic and Metaphysics at the University of Edinburgh, though not himself an Idealist in philosophy,became editor of a new collected edition of Berkeley's works.
+Ferrier, Fraser and Seth all denied that Berkeley's immaterialism amounts to mentalism, but it became common to distinguish between “subjective Idealism” and “Absolute Idealism”, the latter being the doctrine the Scottish Idealists espoused.

 Appeal to “The Absolute”, however, brings another danger—a threat to the reality of individual finite minds.
-There is a risk that the individual subject is reduced to a modification of the one Absolute universal mind.
-Pringle-Pattison addresses this point in several of his writings, partly because he sees it to be a problem that the other Idealists (notably Caird) failed to avoid.
+There is a risk that the individual subject is reduced to a modification of the one Absolute universal mind, and hence eliminated as an independently existing centre of consciousness.
+This was the principal reason that led Seth to conclude against Hegelianism in his second set of Balfour Lectures, and he identified it as a problem that the other Idealists (notably Caird) failed to avoid.

 The third issue is religion.
 How does “the Absolute” relate to “God”?
 This was not simply a question internal to Idealist philosophy, but of far wider cultural and intellectual concern, partly because of the threat that Darwinian biology and Biblical “higher” criticism seemed to pose for Christian theism, and partly because of the rise of anthropological inquiry and the new “science of religions”.
-A special opportunity to address these questions arose with the establishment in 1882 of the Gifford Lectures at the four Scottish Universities.
+Edward Caird's brother John, a prominent churchman, Professor of Divinity at Glasgow, subsequently Principal of the University, and also an Idealist in philosophy, devoted this Croall Lectures to this topic.
+A more sustained opportunity to address these questions arose with the establishment in 1882 of the Gifford Lectures at the four Scottish Universities.
 Several series of these important lectures were given by the principal Scottish Idealists, and subsequently published—The Evolution of Religion (1891–2) by Edward Caird (widely regarded as his philosophical masterpiece), Naturalism and Agnosticism (1896–8) by J.S.
-Ward, and The Idea of God in the light of recent philosophy (1912–13) by A.S.
-Pringle-Pattison, are three of the most important.
+Ward, and The Fundamental Ideas of Christianity (1912–13) by John Caird, are three of the most important.
 All of them deploy the resources of Idealist philosophy to defend a version of theism that is compatible with evolutionary biology.
 They do so in part by interpreting the concept of “evolution” philosophically so that both thought and religion are understood to evolve, no less than biological organism.